The-Rye-Muffin/ASU-Cybersecurity-course/README.md

 # ASU-Cybersecurity-course
-An overview of topics covered in the ASU cybersecurity course
+This GitHub repository provides a broad overview of topics covered in the ASU cybersecurity course

-The Linux folder contains three scrips:
+The Linux folder contains three scripts:
 -sys.sh
 -sys_info.sh
 -for_loops.sh